MartBent/garage-door-security-analysis/README.md

+# Garage Door Security Research

+> [!NOTE]
+> This research was conducted **for educational purposes only**.
+> No active systems were harmed or exploited during testing.
+> Sensitive or brand-specific details have been anonymized.

+This repository contains a security analysis of a commercial **433 MHz garage door system**.
+It includes documentation of hardware inspection, radio signal capture, rolling code analysis, and proof-of-concept tests demonstrating potential vulnerabilities.
+All tests were performed in a controlled environment.

-# Introduction
+# Overview

-This research explores how a garage door communicates with its remote control and how secure that connection is.
-Using a commercial 433 MHz garage door system, the study examines the hardware, radio communication, security mechanisms, and potential vulnerabilities.
+This study explores how a garage door communicates with its remote control and how secure that connection is.
+Using a commercial 433 MHz system, it examines the hardware, radio communication, security mechanisms, and vulnerabilities in its implementation.
 The main research question is: **How does communication with a garage door work, and how secure is it?**

 ## Hardware